 subject to any additional IAM permission checks.

-Similarly, if a VM instance uses a custom Linux pluggable authentication module for authentication, or is a member of an Active Directory domain, it's possible that users who wouldn't otherwise have permission to impersonate the service account are allowed to log in.
+Similarly, if a VM instance uses a custom Linux pluggable authentication module for authentication, or is a member of an Active Directory domain, it's possible that users who wouldn't otherwise have permission to authenticate as the service account are allowed to log in.
+For more information, see Best practices for running Active Directory on Google Cloud.

 Limit metadata server access to selected users and processes